Request For Ex-Tradition

 Judge Hodgman, we're taking a quick break from the case because you, sir, have a television program.

-Well, I share a television program with my co-creator, David Reese, and indeed with everyone within the sound of my voice, so long as you live in the United States.
+Well, I share a television program with my co-creator David Reese, and indeed with everyone within the sound of my voice, so long as you live in the United States.

 For now, Dick Town is available for you via FXX,

 a premium cable channel, and its partner, Hulu, a premium streamer.
+Dick Town,

 that's the cartoon detective show that David Reese and I created.
+It's now in its second season.

-If you've been keeping up with Dick Town, you will know that last week, John Hunchman and David Reese took to the skies in a hot air balloon piloted by Amy Mann, and then faced off against a new rival, the the Belgian boy detective known only as Pon Pon,
+If you've been keeping up with Dick Town, you will know that last week, John Hunchman and David Reese took to the skies in a hot air balloon piloted by Amy Mann, and then faced off against a new rival, the Belgian boy detective known only as Pon Pon,

-voiced by the great Jean-David Phantome.
+voiced by the great Jean-David Phantom.

-Meanwhile, the mysterious motorcycle car lady, aka Madam Slingshot, aka Amy Sederis, continued to menace John and stuff his freezer full of creepy dollheads.
+Meanwhile, the mysterious motorcycle car lady, aka Madame Slingshot, aka Amy Sederis,

-Well, head on over to Hulu to catch up on all past episodes of hashtag TickTown.
+continued to menace John and stuff his freezer full of creepy dollheads.
+Oh, did you miss all that?
+Well, head on over to Hulu to catch up on all past episodes of hashtag DickTown.

+And then tune your television dial to FXX this Thursday for all new mysteries.
 Which famous fast food podcaster is the secret alter ego of the local sports mascot Grubby?

-Which Judge John Hodgen guest bailiff returns to Dicktown as cosplay expert Monica?
+Which Judge John Hodgen guest bailiff returns to to Dicktown as cosplay expert Monica.
+Hint, it's Gene Gray.

 Will John and David ever escape from the metaphorical hair pit of their lives?

 And what about the actual pit of doll hair that they get trapped in?
+All new episodes of Dick Town premiere every Thursday in March.
+There are only two Thursdays left in March.

-Please watch whichever way you like, fxx or Hulu, bit.ly slash Dick Town to go to Hulu.
+And then they stream on Hulu the next day.
+Please watch whichever way you like, FXX or Hulu, bit.ly slash Dicktown to go to Hulu.

 And then maybe consider telling a friend or reviewing it or spreading the word in any way you like.